-Pursuant to SFAS No. 107, Disclosures About Fair Value of Financial Instruments, the Company is required to estimate the fair value of all financial instruments included on its balance sheet as of December 31, 2008.
-The Company considers the carrying value of cash and cash equivalents, accounts payable, and accrued expenses to approximate fair value due to their short maturities.
+Pursuant to ASC Topic 820-10, Fair Value Measurements and Disclosures, the Company is required to estimate the fair value of all financial instruments included on its balance sheet as of December 31, 2009 and 2008.
+The Company considers the carrying value of cash and cash equivalents, prepaid expenses, accounts payable, accrued expenses and notes payable to stockholders to approximate fair value due to their short maturities.